This page is about photodynamic therapy (PDT) for cancer. There is information about

 How you have PDT

-For skin cancers you may either have a cream that contains the drug put onto the cancer or you have a tablet or injection of the drug.
+For skin cancers (not melanoma) you may either have a cream that contains the drug put onto the cancer or you have a tablet or injection of the drug.
 Once the cells have absorbed the drug the doctor shines a light on the area, usually for about 45 minutes.

 For cancers inside the body you have an injection of the drug into your bloodstream, usually through a small tube put into a vein (cannula).
 2 or 3 days after the injection the doctor shines the light on the area where the cancer is.
 To reach the cancer the doctor uses a tube that they put inside your body.
 For cancers of the airways you have a bronchoscopy.
 For cancers of the food pipe or stomach you have an endoscopy.
 PDT for internal cancers can help to relieve symptoms and help you breathe and swallow more easily.